commercialhaskell/stack/doc/GUIDE.md

 users.
 Here's a quick rundown:

 * `stack update` will download the most recent set of packages from your package indices (e.g. Hackage).
-Generally, stack runs this for you automatically when necessary, but it can be useful to do this manually sometimes.
+Generally, Stack runs this for you automatically when necessary, but it can be useful to do this manually sometimes.
 * `stack unpack` is a command we've already used quite a bit for examples, but most users won't use it regularly.
 It does what you'd expect: downloads a